Twos

 About Twos

-You know the feeling.
-You have an idea, a task, an appointment – and you reach for your phone to jot it down somewhere.
+You know how it goes.
+You have an idea, a task, an appointment – and you grab your phone to jot it down somewhere.
 But where?
 In your notes app?
 Your task list?
 Your calendar?
 Before you know it, you have four apps open and you’ve forgotten what you wanted to write down.
-Twos promises to provide a solution for this: one place for everything.
-I’ve used the app intensively for several weeks and will tell you exactly what works well and what challenges you’ll encounter.
+Twos promises to offer a solution: one place for everything.
+I used the app intensively for several weeks and I’ll tell you exactly what works well and what you might run into.

 Twos: the company

-Twos was founded by Parker Klein and Joe Sak – two American entrepreneurs who became frustrated with juggling between different apps.
-They wanted something simple: one place where you can quickly jot something down, without having to think about categories, projects or labels.
+Twos was founded by Parker Klein and Joe Sak – two American entrepreneurs who became frustrated with juggling different apps.
+They wanted something simple: one place where you can quickly note something without having to think about categories, projects, or labels.

-What makes Twos special is their business model.
-Instead of the standard freemium subscription with monthly costs, Twos allows you to make one-time purchases for specific features.
-Want a certain theme?
-Pay once $1.99.
+What makes Twos special is their revenue model.
+Instead of the standard freemium subscription with monthly costs, Twos lets you make one‑time purchases for specific features.
+Want a particular theme?
+Pay once $ 1,99.
 Need more options?
-Then there’s Twos Plus for $1.67 per month with annual payment.
+Then there’s Twos Plus for $ 1,67 per month with annual billing.
 But the basics?
-Those remain free forever.
-No data limits, no time restrictions.
+They always stay free.
+No limits on data, no time restrictions.

 The founders are remarkably active in their community.
-They respond personally to feedback, organize weekly Q&As and aren’t afraid to experiment with new features.
-You can feel that involvement in the app – it feels like a product that’s truly used and understood by the people who make it.
+They respond personally to feedback, host weekly Q&A’s, and aren’t afraid to experiment with new features.
+You can feel that involvement in the app – it feels like a product truly used and understood by the people who make it.

-Twos is perfect for people who suffer from app overload.
-You probably currently use Apple Notes for quick thoughts, Todoist for tasks, Google Calendar for appointments and maybe another app for shopping lists.
-Sound familiar?
-Then Twos is something for you.
+Twos is perfect for people dealing with app overload.
+You’re probably using Apple Notes for quick thoughts, Todoist for tasks, Google Calendar for appointments, and maybe another app for grocery lists.
+Recognizable?
+Then Twos is for you.

-The app works excellently for students who take notes in lectures, plan groceries and need to remember exams.
-Freelancers who want to keep their day organized without diving into complex project management tools will also feel at home here.
-And parents who need to juggle between school schedules, groceries and birthdays?
+The app works great for students who track lectures, plan groceries, and need to remember exams.
+Freelancers who want to keep their day organized without diving into complex project‑management tools will also feel at home here.
+And parents juggling school schedules, groceries, and birthdays?
 They’ll find peace here.

-But are you a project manager on a large team?
+But are you a project manager in a large team?
 Then Twos falls short.
 There are no Gantt charts, no advanced filters, no extensive collaboration tools.
-Do you work with many long documents or wiki-like structures?
-Then you’d better look at Notion.
-Twos is deliberately kept simple – and that’s both its strength and its limitation.
+Do you work with lots of long documents or wiki‑like structures?
+Then you’re better off looking at Notion.
+Twos is intentionally kept simple – and that’s both its strength and its limitation.

 Let’s look at what Twos can actually do.
 And more importantly: what it means for you in practice.

 • Days (Daily lists) – This is the heart of Twos.
 Every day you get a fresh list.
-Today, tomorrow, next week – you scroll through time as if you’re flipping through a calendar.
-What you don’t finish today?
-That automatically rolls over to tomorrow.
+Today, tomorrow, next week – you scroll through time as if you’re flipping through a planner.
+Didn’t finish something today?
+It automatically rolls over to tomorrow.
 No stress about forgotten tasks.

 • Things – That’s what Twos calls everything you save: notes, tasks, reminders.
-It doesn’t matter what it is – you type it in and Twos takes care of the rest.
-Want to make it a task?
+It doesn’t matter what it is – you type it in and Twos handles the rest.
+Want to turn it into a task?
 Check the box.
 Set a reminder?
 Swipe right.
 Simple.

-• Calendar integration – Connect your Google, Apple or Outlook calendar and your appointments automatically appear in your daily list.
-Finally see at a glance what’s on your schedule and what you still need to do.
+• Calendar integration – Connect your Google, Apple, or Outlook calendar and your appointments automatically appear in your daily list.
+Finally, you can see at a glance what’s on your schedule AND what you still need to do.
 No more app-switching.

 • Offline mode – No internet?
 No problem.
 Twos works completely offline.
 Your notes sync as soon as you’re connected again.
-Handy on the train or in places with poor reception.
+Handy on the train or in places with bad reception.

 • Cross-platform synchronization – Start on your phone, continue on your laptop.
-Twos works on iOS, Android, Windows, Mac and Linux.
+Twos works on iOS, Android, Windows, Mac, and Linux.
 Plus a web version for when you’re on any computer.
-Everything stays synchronized.
+Everything stays in sync.

 • Twos World – A kind of community hub where people share their lists.
-Think book lists, movie recommendations, travel plans.
-You can copy these lists to your own Twos and customize them.
-Pretty handy when you’re looking for inspiration.
+Think book lists, movie tips, travel plans.
+You can copy these lists into your own Twos and edit them.
+Pretty handy if you’re looking for inspiration.

 • AI integration (PALs) – Twos is experimenting with AI assistants that can help you organize your notes.
 Still in development, but the direction is interesting.
-You can, for example, ask questions to your notes or automatically generate summaries.
+For example, you can ask questions about your notes or have summaries generated automatically.

 The rollover feature is brilliant.
-We’re all too optimistic about what we can accomplish in a day.
-With other apps, unfinished tasks get stuck in old lists where you forget about them.
-With Twos, they automatically roll over to tomorrow.
-No guilt, no forgotten tasks – just a fresh start with everything that still needs to be done.
+We are all too optimistic about what we can do in a day.
+In other apps, unfinished tasks stay behind in old lists, where you forget about them.
+In Twos they automatically roll over to tomorrow.
+No guilt, no forgotten tasks – just a fresh start with everything that still needs to get done.

 Here’s where it gets interesting.
-Twos has a free version that’s more than enough for most people.
+Twos has a free version that is more than enough for most people.
 No data limits, no restriction on the number of notes or tasks.
-You can just use the app completely free.
+You can just use the app completely for free.
 Period.

 Want extras?
 Then there are two options.
 You can make one-time purchases for specific features – usually cosmetic things like themes or icons.
-These typically cost between $1.99 and $1.99.
+Those usually cost between the $ 1,99 and $ 4,99.
 Pay once, have it forever.

 Or you choose Twos Plus.
-That costs $1 per month, or $1.99 per year (equivalent to $1.67 per month).
-This gives you access to all premium features, plus priority support and early access to new functions.
-For an app you use daily, that’s pretty reasonable – especially compared to Notion ($1/month) or Todoist ($1/month).
+That costs $ 2 per month, or $ 19,99 per year (equivalent to $ 1,67 per month).
+With that you get access to all premium features, plus priority support and early access to new features.
+For an app you use daily, that’s quite reasonable – especially compared to Notion ($ 10/maand) or Todoist ($ 5/maand).

-The weird thing is: on desktop, some features are simply free that are paid on mobile.
+The strange thing is: on desktop some features are simply free that are paid on mobile.
 The developers are clearly still experimenting with their pricing model.
 That can be confusing, but it also means you often get more than you expect.

 Is it worth it?
 If you really use the calendar integration and cross-platform sync, absolutely.
-Then you’re paying less than a cup of coffee per month for an app that organizes your entire day.
-But if you only use the basics?
-Just stay free.
-You really can.
+Then you pay less than a cup of coffee per month for an app that organizes your entire day.
+But do you only use the basics?
+Then just stay on the free plan.
+That’s totally fine.

 What should you watch out for?